brunodifranco/project-rossmann-sales/README.md

  We also managed to deliver tables with in-depth financial results, as well as buy and sell suggestion tables.
 All this information can be filtered by using the [House Rocket Cloud App](https://brunodifranco-house-rocket-app-house-rocket-app-4dn0re.streamlitapp.com/), that also has the five business insights and a interactive Buy Suggestion Map.

 # 9. **Next Steps**
-<p align="justify"> Further on, this solution could be improved by using <a href="https://www.imsl.com/blog/what-is-regression-model">regression models</a> to determine wheter a property has a good buying price, and for which price it could be bought and sold.
+<p align="justify"> Further on, this solution could be improved by a few strategies:
+ - Using <a href="https://www.imsl.com/blog/what-is-regression-model">ARIMA</a> to predict the amount of customers over the next six weeks, so that the customers column could be added to the final model.  d.
 Another interesting study would be to produce a market research, so that data about clients could be collected.
-Then, a <a href="https://machinelearningmastery.com/clustering-algorithms-with-python/">clustering algorithm</a> could be applied to identify what types of property features each group of customers would prefer. </p>
+Then, a <a href="https://machinelearningmastery.com/clustering-algorithms-with-python/">clustering algorithm</a> </p>
+ - Tune even more the regression algorithm, by applying a Bayesian Optimization for instance.
+ - Try other regression algorithms to predict the sales for each store.
+ - Use different models for the stores on which it's more difficult (higher MAE and MAPE) to predict the sales

 # Contact